osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

   ├── What is the user's risk level?
   ├── What is the sign-in risk?
   ├── What device is being used?
+  ├── Is the device compliant?
   ├── What application is being accessed?
-  ├── Where is the sign-in occurring?
+  ├── Where is the sign-in coming from?
   └── What authentication method is being used?
           │
           ▼